projectcalico/calico/reference/legal/calicoctl.md

 		   a jurisdiction where the defendant maintains its principal place of business and such litigation shall be governed by laws of that jurisdiction, without reference to its conflict-of-law provisions.
-Nothing in this Section shall prevent a party's ability to bring cross-claims or counter-claims.
+Nothing in this Section shall prevent a party’s ability to bring cross-claims or counter-claims.

 		9\.
 Miscellaneous